0simp/AviaPlugins/README.md

 }
 ```

+# EmojiSounds

+Allows you to set sounds to be played when certain emojis are sent in chat

+**HOW TO USE:**

+After enabling the plugin, go into your user settings and click on the button that says '(Avia Emoji Sounds Settings)'.
+Then, paste the emoji and the direct link to the sound you want in the appropriate boxes.

+**IMPORTANT:**

+If you are adding a built in emoji, make sure it is the unicode character for that emoji, not the name surrouned by colons (eg 💩 instead of :poop:)

+If you are adding a custom emoji, make sure it includes colons surrounding the id (eg :01KM6WXFGF24VTEEJ4RPR56N1Q: instead of 01KM6WXFGF24VTEEJ4RPR56N1Q)

 # FavsToChat

 Makes clicking an image/gif in the favourites panel put the link in the chat bar instead of copying it to the clipboard